SteveJM/Bash-Intro/Exercise1.md

     >   Type: 'cd ..'
     >   Type: 'pwd'

     This time we created a directory called 'newdir', because we went straight for a name it has been created in out current directory, which is 'BashIntroExercises'.
 Note the effect of the 'cd' commands.
-The second 'cd' command used '..', this is another special character seqeuence that means the parent directory to the one we are currently in.
+The second 'cd' command used '..', this is another special character sequence that means the parent directory to the one we are currently in.

 4. Now let's try removing (deleting) a directory.